RubenCasal/Cosmos_Augmentator/documentation/Recommendations.md

 - Very flat materials or unrealistic simulator colors can reduce realism and hurt generation quality

 In practice, the better the original scene is visually interpretable, the more consistent Cosmos tends to be when generating realistic variations while keeping the semantic structure intact.

+## Curate the Dataset Manually

+A manual cleanup pass is highly recommended before using the dataset at scale.
+Even with good controls and prompts, Cosmos can still produce hallucinations or inconsistent outputs on difficult samples.

+Removing problematic source images and reviewing generated results manually usually improves the final dataset quality more than trying to solve every issue through prompt engineering alone.